JavierParada/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an applied microeconomist specialized in the application of econometric methods for big data analysis.
+I am a data scientist and applied microeconomist specialized in the application of econometric methods for big data analysis.